-1. Athabasca University may grant transfer credit for individual Computer Science

-- 2. Students holding a computing-related diploma from an approved college or technical institute that is more than 5 years old may be admitted to the BSc PD program if proof of currency in the field is provided in the form of a current resumé and letter(s) of employment from the supervisor/employer/human resources.
+- 1. Athabasca University may grant transfer credit for individual Computer Science courses that were completed more than 5 years ago if proof of currency in the field is provided in the form of a current resumé and letter(s) of employment from the supervisor/employer/human resources.
+The letter should be written on company letterhead, and the content must include the supervisor's signature, the position title, date of hire, and a breakdown of the duties that highlight the relevancy of the education.
+Other evidence may be accepted if the letter and the resumé cannot be supplied.
+Visit the Transfer Credit Services section of the Calendar for more information regarding transfer credit towards the BSc program. - 2.
+Students holding a computing-related diploma from an approved college or technical institute that is more than 5 years old may be admitted to the BSc PD program if proof of currency in the field is provided in the form of a current resumé and letter(s) of employment from the supervisor/employer/human resources.
 The letter should be written on company letterhead, and the content must include the supervisor's signature, the position title, date of hire, and breakdown of the duties that highlight the relevancy of the education.
-Other evidence may be accepted if the letter and the resumé cannot be supplied. - Students holding a science-related diploma from an approved college or technical institute that is more than 10 years old may be admitted to the BSc PD program if proof of currency in the field is provided in the form of a current resumé and letter(s) of employment from the supervisor/employer/human resources.
+Other evidence may be accepted if the letter and the resumé cannot be supplied.

+- 3. If the following courses are over 10 years old: BIOL 325, BIOL 341, BIOL 401, BIOL 480, CHEM 301, and NUTR 406; Athabasca University may grant transfer credit if proof of currency in the field is provided in the form of a current resumé and letter(s) of employment from the supervisor/employer/human resources.
 The letter should be written on company letterhead, and the content must include the supervisor's signature, the position title, date of hire, and a breakdown of the duties that highlight the relevancy of the education.
-Other evidence may be accepted if the letter and the resumé cannot be supplied.

-- 4. An individual course can only be used to fulfill one requirement in the program.
+Other evidence may be accepted if the letter and the resumé cannot be supplied. - 4.
+An individual course can only be used to fulfill one requirement in the program.
 For example, no course can be used to complete the specific requirements of both the major and the minor.
 Also, a course that fulfills the BSc program general requirements cannot be used to satisfy the specific requirements of either the major or the minor. - Preparatory (100 level) courses cannot be used to fulfill the requirements of the Post Diploma program.

-Updated July 26, 2023 by Office of the Registrar (calendar@athabascau.ca)
+Updated January 12, 2024 by Office of the Registrar (calendar@athabascau.ca)